Handsacre: Village services

 Handsacre has one shop, which is a convenience store.
 There is also a Chinese food take-away and a fish and chip shop.
-There are two pubs in within the village.
+There are two pubs within the village.
 The public houses are called The Old Peculiar and The Crown.
 The Crown is adjacent to the canal and has a beer garden.
 The Old Peculiar is on the corner of Hall Road.
 The Poplar's Pub on Tuppenhurst Lane closed in 2008 and was demolished in June 2010.
 As of June 2011, twenty houses have been built and are currently occupied.